 Today the pre-engineered 2,500 square foot steel building functions as the North Wing addition to the Macy Campus classroom building.
 The structure provides the space needed for education and storage.

-USDA Rural Development was happy to partner their Community Facility’s Tribal College Grant Program with NICC and funding such as the U.S. Department of Education’s Title III Program to help fund this multi-phase construction project.
+USDA Rural Development was happy to partner their Community Facility’s Tribal College Initiative Grant program with NICC and funding such as the U.S. Department of Education’s Title III Program to help fund this multi-phase construction project.